hbrc-fpga-class/peripherals/hba_qtr/README.md

 * __slave_interrupt__ (output) : Asserted when a new value(s) are available.
 * __slave_estop__ (output) : An emergency stop output.
 A pulse stops the motors.
+Generated when cliff detection is enabled (0xff value).

 * __qtr_out_en[1:0]__ (output) : Tri-state control pin.
 When 1, the associated
 pin is an output, else it is an input.